 The purpose of the crosstalk guidelines is to allow us to practice our recovery skills.
-At some point, many of us have asked, “How can I tell when I’m being Codependent?”
+At some point, many of us have asked, “How can I tell when I’m being codependent?”.
 When we follow these guidelines, whether in meetings or in our daily life, it’s likely that we’re actively practicing our recovery.
 Some of us found these guidelines a bit scary when we were new.
 The most important thing to remember when sharing in CoDA, is that we want to hear about YOU!
-Your thoughts, feelings, experience, challenges; & what has worked for You in Your recovery.
+Your thoughts, your feelings, your experiences, your challenges, and what has worked for You in Your recovery.

 In CoDA meetings we share with others what we have experienced and learned in our current and past relationships.
-We share who we are – our feelings, thoughts, and actions; and our experience, strength and hope.
+We share who we are – our feelings, thoughts and actions, as well as our experience, strength and hope.
 When our sharing focuses on others – who they are, and what they may be thinking or doing – we are then in our disease.
-In recovery we learn that the focus is on us — and that our job is to take care of ourselves — not to fix others!
-The crosstalk statement enables us to practice our recovery behaviors.
+In recovery we learn that the focus is on us and that our job is to take care of ourselves, not to fix others!
+The crosstalk statement enables us to practice our recovery behaviours.
 It also allows us to make CoDA a safe place for every Codependent to share his or her feelings, without fear of judgment or ridicule.
 Over time many of us have learned to use these tools in everyday life.
-The crosstalk statement is there for our mutual protection, growth and recovery.
+The Crosstalk Guidelines are there for our mutual protection, growth and recovery.

-We do not call on people to share in our meeting.
-Therefore, there may be periods of silence.
-We try to use that time to pay attention to our feelings & ourselves.
+We do not call on people to share in our meeting, therefore, there may be periods of silence.
+We try to use that time to pay attention to our feelings and ourselves.
 We encourage newcomers to begin slowly and carefully.
 Nothing that is shared is unimportant or stupid.
-If you have any questions concerning CoDA please wait until after the end of the meeting & one of the members will be glad to answer them.
-If you wish to give feedback to what anyone had to say tonight, please first ask that person for their permission after the meeting.
+If you have any questions concerning CoDA, please wait until after the end of the meeting, and one of the members will be glad to answer them.
+If you wish to give feedback to what anyone had to say, please first ask that person for their permission after the meeting.
 We also ask that you limit your sharing to an appropriate amount of time to allow everyone the opportunity to share.
-If one person begins to dominate the sharing or chooses not to follow these guidelines, it is hoped that a group member will inform the person in a safe & courteous manner.
-It is this form of sharing that makes our groups safe, supportive, healthy & magical.
+If one person begins to dominate the sharing or chooses not to follow these guidelines, it is hoped that a group member will inform the person in a safe and courteous manner.
+It is this form of sharing that makes our groups safe, supportive, healthy and magical.